iceblade112/TrickEmu/README.md

 # TrickEmu
 [![Build Status](https://travis-ci.org/iceblade112/TrickEmu.svg?branch=master)](https://travis-ci.org/iceblade112/TrickEmu)

 TrickEmu is a WIP emulator for Trickster Online 0.50 coded in C# and licensed under AGPLv3.
 TrickEmu compiles with Mono.
 Any complaints about the license go to [@PyroSamurai](https://github.com/PyroSamurai).
+EXE patches are available at [iceblade112/TrickClientPatches](https://github.com/iceblade112/TrickClientPatches).

 ### Requirements
 * MySQL, MariaDB, or some other drop-in MySQL replacement